ColmTalbot/wcosmo/README.rst

   equations of state, e.g., :code:`FlatwCDM`.
 - Approximations to the various integrals generally agree with :code:`astropy` at the 0.1% level.
-- The units we use are documented, but users need to be careful.
+- The :code:`astropy` units are incompatible with non-:code:`numpy` backends.

 Installation and contribution
 -----------------------------